Pittsburgh Police: In popular culture

 The city of Pittsburgh is well known throughout the world as having its official colors not only on everything from the official seal and flag to fire hydrants, fire trucks and police cars, but also shared by all of its pro sports teams, and more recently featured in rap/rally videos.
 Although the Pittsburgh Steelers are the only team to have these colors throughout their entire history (starting in 1933), the Pittsburgh Pirates (1948-present) and the Pittsburgh Penguins (1967, 1975, 1980–present) have for generations also been associated with "black and gold".
-However the very first team in the city's history to associate with its official seal/flag colors were the original NHL franchise Pittsburgh Pirates.
-The police department of Pittsburgh was instrumental in establishing the "black and gold" tradition for the regions sports teams, in that the teams owner, attorney James Callahan, asked his police officer brother for used and surplus seals and emblems from old police uniforms in 1925.
+However, the very first team in the city's history to associate with its official seal/flag colors were the original NHL franchise Pittsburgh Pirates.
+The police department of Pittsburgh was instrumental in establishing the "black and gold" tradition for the region's sports teams, in that the team's owner, attorney James Callahan, asked his police officer brother for used and surplus seals and emblems from old police uniforms in 1925.
 From those donated "logos" the tradition of "black and gold" for the city's franchises was born.

 The Pittsburgh Police have been featured in many television and film portrayals.
 Among them: